gilmore-lab/protocols/ssvep-data-export.md

   - Select the stimulus set for this session: click on the **Choose** button
     - Navigate to the duplicate file within the subject’s session folder.
   - If loaded correctly you should see valid data appear in the video system, display type, and video mode fields.
   - Hit **OK** to import the data into Power Diva host.
-Power Diva will check for artifacts.
+Power Diva will check for artifacts

 #### Check for Artifacts

+- Set the **Channel Substitution** screen

 - Set "Raw Thresh Detector" to 50 μV (adults), 60 μV (children).
-  - Any sample <> threshold is marked as bad epoch/sample.
+  - Any sample > threshold is marked as bad epoch/sample.
   - Leave "Fast Filter Detector" at defaults (and unchecked): "Threshold" = 30 μV, "Fast Filter Cutoff" = 40 Hz
   - Leave "Slope Detector" at defaults (and unchecked): "Threshold" = 30 μV, "Slow Filter Cutoff" = 4 Hz
   - Leave "Substitute Channels with more than ____" % bad channels at default values: We use 15% as default.
   - Substitutes entire epoch (all samples) from bad channels with weighted average of 6 neighboring channels.

+- Press the **Repeat Detection** button
+- Press **OK** to continue

-- Referencing
+????- Referencing
 	- Net Station uses fixed Cz (vertex) referencing.
 Channel is called VREF.
 	- PowerDiva calls this "user defined montage."
-	- We average referencing for channels.
+	- We average referencing for channels.????

+- Set **Analysis Parameters** screen
-- Set your harmonics of interest for analysis
+  - Set Processing Task (Harmonics of Interest)
-	- This is usually set up beforehand,
-		- If blank, select all multiples of F1 (1F1, 2F1, 3F1 ...
-9F1).
+    - Ensure all multiples of F1 (1F1, 2F1, 3F1 , 4F1, 5F1, 6F1, 7F1, 8F1, 9F1) are selected
     - Select also 1F2, 1F1 + 1F2, and 1F1 – 1F2
-	- Set for all conditions by selecting “set for all” button at the top.
+    - Set for all conditions by selecting **Set To All** button at the top.
+  - Set Epoch Rejection Parameters
+    - Set "Raw Thresh Detector" to 50 μV (adults), 60 μV (children).
+    - Set for all conditions by selecting **Set To All** button.
-	- Hit okay to view imported PD session.
+  - Click **Continue** to view the imported PD session.

 - Within the session export MATLAB data.
-	- Go to file → Export
+  - Go to File > Export
+  - Set **Export** screen
-	- In the export window select MATLAB files under “export as”
+    - Export as: MATLAB files
+    - Under Matlab Options
+      - Check box for **axx filter**
-	-  Under axx filter change P-thresh to .05
+      - Change P-thresh to 0.05
-	- Under the data type section of the window check “axx”.
+    - Under **Data Types**
+      - Check “axx”.
-	- Press export button, then hit done once exported.
+    - Press **Export**
+    - After export complete, Press **Done**
 	- Then close the session.

 - Export text file data for analysis in Excel